contextswitcher/contextswitcher/README.md

 More simpler: ContextSwitcher is a workspace manager across multiple applications.

-## Example tasks and opened applications
+## Example Tasks and Opened Applications

 * “Search for city tours in Leipzig”: Chrome and OneNote (for taking notes)
 * “Hold meeting with screen sharing”: Chrome (meeting application), Word (Documents), Excel (Documents), Explorer (SVN directory listing)